Care Team

 Labor

-You do not need expert language to ask good questions about labor.
-Here are practical, simple questions you can start asking now to feel more prepared for delivery.
+You don't need expert language to ask good questions about labor.
+Here are practical, simple questions you can start asking now to feel prepared.

-You do not need to walk into your next appointment with a perfectly researched list of medical questions.
+You don't need to walk into your next appointment with a perfectly researched list of medical questions, or to know what your anesthesia team does.
 The most useful questions about labor and delivery are usually the simplest ones — and you can start asking them right now.

 "What usually happens?" is one of the best questions you can bring to a prenatal visit.
 It tells your provider you want to understand the process, and it opens the door to a conversation that is actually useful.